-Here as always, problem selection is important.
-Selecting problems at the limits of the possible is a poorly understood art.
+Here, as always, problem selection is important.
+Selecting problems at the limits of what is possible is a poorly understood art.
 Further, those selections change over time.
-For example, in the 1960s, it was a sufficient as a challenge to try to develop organic molecules that would bind to small molecules, such as the synthetic receptors that earned Jean-Marie Lehn his Nobel Prize (Fig. 1).
+For example, in the 1960s it was sufficient as a challenge to try to develop organic molecules that would bind to small molecules, such as the synthetic receptors that earned Jean-Marie Lehn his Nobel Prize (Figure 3.1).

-Many challenges undertaken today under the synthetic biology paradigm seek to create "gee whiz" toys.
-Venter's challenge was certainly not this.
-The most useful challenges are those that are most likely to generate the most consequential pursuits.
-These are the challenges just at the limits of the do-able, and perhaps just a bit farther.
+The most useful challenges in synthetic biology are those that are most likely to generate the most consequential pursuits.
+These challenges are just at the limits of the do-able, and perhaps just a bit farther.
 As Medewar said, science is the "art of the soluble" [15].
 However, the selection of a synthetic challenge also reflects choices personal to scientists in a laboratory.
-This lecture is about the choices made in my laboratory by my co-workers and me in a kind of synthetic biology that is more oriented towards chemistry.
+This review describes choices made in my laboratory by my coworkers and me in a type of synthetic biology that was chemical in its viewpoint.